Neufund/ico-transparency-monitor/README.md

   `endDate` End date of an ICO

-  `states` Current states of smart contract
+@Moe not states but status, and status is allowed ot return an enum of string, ask Mostafa and describe `states` Current states of smart contract

   `Matrix` Answers for the [decision matrix](https://github.com/Neufund/ico-transparency-monitor#decision-matrix) where `True = Y , False = N , null = N/A`, all questions should be in the form
   `q'n': { answer: true, comment: '' }, ` where `n` is the questions number

 ### Examples
- For examples on how to add manual ICO, look at the already available contracts in [config.js](https://github.com/Neufund/ico-transparency-monitor/blob/master/src/config.js)
+@Moe take EOS config and explain every value.
+I will help you here For examples on how to add manual ICO, look at the already available contracts in [config.js](https://github.com/Neufund/ico-transparency-monitor/blob/master/src/config.js)

 #### Note
 Not all smart contracts provide the needed information, some use different smart-contracts to generate tokens, some have an obscure processes, some have no source code, and some only used a smart-contract after the end of an ICO

+@Moe this below looks like some shitty generic how to, please write correct one, include env.json info etc. you can remove most of this section
 ## Getting started

 ### Setting up your development environment